JarekB-dev/byron-air/README.md

 ![Reservation Number](assets/images/reservation_number.png)

-> User must provide number that already exists in the worksheet, otherwise error will be show.
+> User must provide number that already exists in the worksheet, otherwise error will be shown.
 Reservation number can be all lowercase or mixed as it is being converted to all Uppercase to match Reservation Number column.

 After providing application with correct Reservation Number, all details are being pulled from worksheet containing data from rows of the reservation.

 ![Retrieve Reservation](assets/images/retrieve_reservation.png)

-> All informations shown to the user match previously inputted data.
+> All information shown to the user match previously inputted data.
 User can input any key to go back to Main Menu.

 ### Google Sheets